James Morrill (castaway): Encountering British colonisation

-With the coming of Dalrymple by sea, Morrill and the Mount Elliot people also noticed other Britishers coming by land.
+With the coming of Dalrymple by sea, Morrill and the Mount Elliot people also noticed other British coming by land.
 A neighbouring tribe reported to them how a white man came with horses and shot dead a man participating a funeral ceremony.
 They later approached the man on the horse, who was probably missing colonist Mr Salisbury Humphrey, and killed him.
 Stray cattle also entered the region.
 Another report was given to them of how a lot of white and black people on horseback were "shooting down" the Port Denison tribe which Morrill had lived with previously.

 By this stage it was 1863 and Morrill decided to shift away south from the Mount Elliot tribe to live on the Burdekin River where he thought he would be better placed to approach one of the British colonisers.
-He and members of the tribe were afraid that he would be mistaken for a "blackfellow" and be shot.
-These fears were soon magnified when it was conveyed to them that 15 members of the Burdekin River tribe were shot dead by the colonisers.
-It was decided that the best means of survival of both Morrill and the Mount Elliot tribe was for him to approach the newly formed Jarvisfield sheep station established by Edward Spencer Antill, and try to make contact with some of the stockmen.
+He and members of the tribe were afraid that he would be mistaken for an Aboriginal and be shot.
+These fears were soon magnified when it was conveyed to them that 15 members of the Burdekin River tribe were shot dead by the Native Police.
+It was decided that the best means of survival of both Morrill and the Mount Elliot tribe was for him to approach the new Jarvisfield sheep station established by Edward Spencer Antill, and try to make contact with some of the stockmen.